DoriCzele/dogomugs/docs/README.md

 ## **Local Deployment**

-To create this project I have used VS Code.
+To create this project I have used VSCode.
-After each separate section of code I added commits to myGithub repository.
+After each separate section of code I added commits to my Github repository.

 In order to be able to run this project locally, follow these steps: